Parliament of the Bahamas

-The Parliament of the Bahamas is the bicameral national parliament of the Commonwealth of the Bahamas.
+The Parliament of The Bahamas is the bicameral national parliament of the Commonwealth of The Bahamas.
 The parliament is formally made up of the sovereign (represented by the governor-general), an appointed Senate, and an elected House of Assembly.
 It currently sits at the Bahamian Parliament Building in Nassau, the national capital.

 The structure, functions, and procedures of the parliament are based on the Westminster system.

 History

-Originally inhabited by the Lucayan people, a branch of the Arawakan-speaking Taino people, the Bahamas were the site of Columbus' first landfall in the New World in 1492.
+Originally inhabited by the Lucayan people, a branch of the Arawakan-speaking Taino people, the Bahamas were the site of Columbus's first landfall in the New World in 1492.
 Although the Spanish never colonized the Bahamas, they shipped the native Lucayans to slavery in Hispaniola.
 The islands were mostly deserted from 1513 until 1648, when English colonists from Bermuda settled on the island of Eleuthera.

-In 1670 King Charles II granted the islands to the lords proprietors of the Carolinas, who rented the islands from the king with rights of trading, tax, appointing governors, and administering the country.
+In 1670, King Charles II granted the islands to the lords proprietors of the Carolinas, who rented the islands from the king with rights of trading, tax, appointing governors, and administering the country.
 The Bahamas became a British crown colony in 1718, when the British clamped down on piracy.

 A General Assembly was established in 1729; the first elections took place in September, and on 29 September 1729 twenty-four members representing the islands of New Providence, Eleuthera, and Harbour Island gathered together at the house of Samuel Lawford to form the assembly.

 The Bahamas legislature has had a bicameral feature since its inception in 1729 as the Governor's Council performed both executive and legislative functions.
 In 1841 Governor Francis Cockburn divided Governors Council into two separate councils: The Executive Council to deal with executive functions and the Legislative Council to deal with legislative functions of the upper house.
 In 1841 the Bahamian legislature took on more structure, with the Legislative Council being the superior legislative body and the House of Assembly being the lesser.
 The Legislative Council eventually was renamed to the Senate in 1964 and became the weaker house while the House of Assembly became the superior legislative body.
 The Senate is however still known as the upper house and the House of Assembly still as the lower house.

 Bahamians achieved self-government in 1964 and full independence within the Commonwealth of Nations on July 10, 1973, retaining Queen Elizabeth II as monarch.
 The Parliament as presently constituted was established by Chapter 5 of the Constitution of the Bahamas, which came into effect upon the country's independence from the United Kingdom.

 House of Assembly

 The House of Assembly is the lower chamber.
 It consists of 39 members (known as members of parliament), elected from individual constituencies for five-year terms.
 As under the Westminster system, the government may dissolve the parliament and call elections at any time.
 The House of Assembly performs all major legislative functions.
 The prime minister is the leader of the party controlling the majority of the House of Assembly seats.
-Dewitt Halson Moultrie was elected the new speaker of the House of Assembly on May 24, 2017.
+Halson Moultrie was elected the new speaker of the House of Assembly on May 24, 2017.